p0l4rT/SMS-Sender/README.md

 <details>
 <summary><h2>Read before download</h2></summary>

 I decided to make this script with the paid service because the free SMS is only available in some countries not specified by the provider.
 So I decided to do it like this to offer a better experience.

-I recommend buying one of the textbelt.com packages, there are very affordable and you have two purchase options:
+I recommend buying one of the textbelt.com pLANS, there are very affordable and you can send SMS without waiting 24 hours and at any time.

+<h3>You have two purchase options:</h3>

 1. Sign up to buy credits and an api
 2. Buy credits and an api without registration.
 (Recommended)

-There are packages starting at $3 for 50 SMS that you can use in the US/Canada or 5 dollars for 30 SMS that you can use anywhere in the world.
+There are packages starting at $3 for 50 SMS that you can use in the US/Canada or 5 dollars for 30 SMS Worldwide.

   <table>
     <tr>
       <th>